 - First, select the cell to which you want to add a message.

 - After that, go to the Data Tab ➜ Data Tools ➜ Data Validation ➜ Data Validation.

 - In the data validation window, go to the Input Message tab.

-- Enter title, message and make sure to tick mark “Show input message when the cell is selected”.
+- Enter the title, and message, and make sure to tick mark “Show input message when the cell is selected”.

 - In the end, click OK.

-Once the message is showed you can drag and drop it to change its position.
+Once the message is shown you can drag and drop it to change its position.

-All you need to do it select the cell where you want to apply the strikethrough and use the below keyboard shortcut.
+All you need to do is select the cell where you want to apply the strikethrough and use the below keyboard shortcut.

 And if you are using MAC then: